musclerella/ZAP/README.md

 ## Installation

+ZAP v1.0 IS STILL CURRENTLY UNDER DEVELOPMENT AND NOT AVAILABLE TO THE PUBLIC OR READY FOR PRODUCTION USE

-ZAP is available through [CocoaPods](https://cocoapods.org).
+ZAP will be available through [CocoaPods](https://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ```ruby